scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch.
 And then for dinner as well, though I did go for a walk later on and grab a litle sandwich from a corner store.

+### Day 198

+Soylent for lunch.
+Then trivia so I had pub food for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/